niplav/site/precision.md

 Algorithms!
 ------------

-The assumption of expressing precision in bits naturally leads to an
+The assumption of expressing precision in bits naturally leads to two different algorithms.

-algorithm:
+### Log-Odds Rounding

+#### Problems

+If you decrease precision by rounding, you can actually make a probability *better* by moving it closer to 0%/100%.

+Rounding very strongly rounds everything to 50%, so with strong enough rounding *every* dataset has the same score.

+### Uniform Noise in Log-Odds Space

 1. Transform the dataset of forecasts `$D$` into log-odds.
 2. Apply some noise `$ⴟ(θ)$` for some parameters `$θ$` to those forecasts.